-December 31,
+[ December 31,

 2024 2023

 (in millions) Maturity date(s) Stated interest rate(s)

 Other consolidated subsidiaries

 Senior

 Structured notes (1) \$ 1,269 810

 Total long-term debt - Other consolidated subsidiaries 1,269 810

 Total long-term debt (7) \$ 173,078 207,588

-- (1) Includes certain structured notes that have coupon or repayment terms linked to the performance of debt or equity securities, an embedded equity, commodity, or currency index, or basket of indices, for which the maturity may be accelerated based on the value of a referenced index or security.
-In addition, a major portion consists of zero coupon notes where interest is paid as part of the final redemption amount. - (2) Includes fixed-rate subordinated notes issued by the Parent at a discount of \$114 million and \$118 million at December 31, 2024 and 2023, respectively, and debt issuance costs of \$2 million at both December 31, 2024 and 2023, to effect a modification of Wells Fargo Bank, N.A., notes.
-These subordinated notes are carried at their par amount on the consolidated balance sheet of the Parent presented in Note 27 (Parent-Only Financial Statements).
-In addition, Parent long-term debt presented in Note 27 also includes affiliate related issuance costs of \$365 million and \$379 million at December 31, 2024 and 2023, respectively. - 3) We pledge certain assets as collateral to secure advances from the FHLB.
-For additional information, see Note 19 (Pledged Assets and Collateral). - (4) Includes \$429 million and \$414 million of junior subordinated debentures held by unconsolidated wholly-owned trust preferred security VIEs at December 31, 2024 and 2023, respectively.
-See Note 16 (Securitizations and Variable Interest Entities) for additional information about trust preferred security VIEs. - (5) We pledge certain assets as collateral which can only be used to settle the liabilities of the consolidated VIE.
-For additional information about credit card securitizations, see Note 16 (Securitizations and Variable Interest Entities). - (6) Effective January 1, 2024, we reclassified \$4.9 billion of unfunded commitment liabilities for affordable housing investments to accrued expenses and other liabilities in connection with the adoption of ASU 2023-02.
-For additional information, see Note 1 (Summary of Significant Accounting Policies). - (7) The majority of long-term debt is redeemable at our option at one or more dates prior to contractual maturity.
+Includes certain structured notes that have coupon or repayment terms link indices, for which the maturity may be accelerated based on the value of a rr final redemption amount.
+Includes fixed-rate subordinated notes issued by the Parent at a discount of December 31, 2024 and 2023, to effect a modification of Wells Fargo Bank presented in Note 27 (Parent-Only Financial Statements).
+In addition, Paren December 31, 2024 and 2023, respectively. eferenced index or security.
+In addition, a maj f \$114 million and \$118 million at December ;, N.A., notes.
+These subordinated notes are ca jor portion consists of zero coupon notes w 31, 2024 and 2023, respectively, and debt arried at their par amount on the consolidat here interest is paid issuance costs of \$ ted balance sheet o l as part of the 2 million at bot f the Parent

+We pledge certain assets as collateral to secure advances from the FHLB.
+For Includes \$429 million and \$414 million of junior subordinated debentures h Note 16 (Securitizations and Variable Interest Entities) for additional inform We pledge certain assets as collateral which can only be used to settle the li eld by unconsolidated wholly-owned trust pr nation about trust preferred security VIEs. referred security VIEs at December 31, 202

+of ASU 2023-02.
+For additional information, see Note 1 (Summary of Significant Accounting Policies).
+The majority of long-term debt is redeemable at our option at one or more dates prior to contractual maturity.